 Well, if you go for daily lenses, not really!
 You simply throw these away once you’re finished wearing them at the end of the day.

 On the other hand, monthly lenses and 2-weekly lenses do need caring for properly for the sake of your eye health and vision.
-Contact lens hygiene and maintenance is essential for keeping your lenses (and your eyes!) in good condition.
+Contact lens hygiene and maintenance are essential for keeping your lenses (and your eyes!) in good condition.

 Now, this may mean an extra week or so to get used to cleaning and storing them, but it will soon become second nature to you.
 Be sure to check our guides on how to care for your contact lenses properly.

 Overall, your optometrist should give you a timetable to gradually the length of time wearing your lenses.
-It may take up to a fortnight for you to reach the maximum wear time with gas-permeable lenses but for soft contact lenses it's usually much quicker.
+It may take up to a fortnight for you to reach the maximum wear time with gas-permeable lenses but for soft contact lenses, it's usually much quicker.
 Once you have fully adjusted it just becomes part of your routine.

-What is best is to try is Aosept Plus contact lens solution, by Ciba Vision, features exclusive HydraGlyde technology which restores and retains the moisture of your contact lenses to ensure they feel comfortable each and every time you wear them.
+What is best is to try is Aosept Plus contact lens solution, by Ciba Vision, which features exclusive HydraGlyde technology which restores and retains the moisture of your contact lenses to ensure they feel comfortable each and every time you wear them.